Chapter 4123-3 Claims Procedure

 (7) Failure by the employee to furnish information as specifically requested by the bureau or commission shall be considered sufficient reason for the dismissal of the request.
 If the employer fails to furnish any information requested by the bureau or commission, the request may be adjudicated upon the proof filed.

-(C) “Application for Determination of Percentage of Permanent Partial Disability or Increase of Permanent Partial Disability” pursuant to division (A) of section 4123.57 of the Revised Code.
+(B) "Application for Determination of Percentage of Permanent Partial Disability or Increase of Permanent Partial Disability" pursuant to division (A) of section 4123.57 of the Revised Code in state fund and self-insured claims.

-(1) An “Application for Determination of Percentage of Permanent Partial Disability or Increase of Permanent Partial Disability” shall be completed and signed by the applicant or applicant’s attorney and shall be filed with the bureau of workers’ compensation.
+(1) An "Application for Determination of Percentage of Permanent Partial Disability or Increase of Permanent Partial Disability" shall be completed and signed by the applicant or applicant's representative and shall be filed with the bureau of workers' compensation.
 An application for an increase in permanent partial disability must be accompanied by substantial evidence of new and changed circumstances which have developed since the time of the hearing on the original or last determination.
-Unsigned applications shall be dismissed by the bureau.
-Except where an additional condition has been allowed in the claim and the request is for an increase in permanent partial disability based solely on that additional condition, a request for an increase in permanent partial disability filed without medical documentation shall be dismissed by the bureau.
-Whenever the applicant or applicant’s representative leaves a question or questions in the application form unanswered, the bureau shall contact the applicant and applicant’s representative to obtain the information necessary to process the application.
-Should the applicant or applicant’s representative inform the bureau that the failure to provide the information necessary to process the application is beyond the applicant’s control, the bureau shall take appropriate action to obtain such information.
+The bureau shall dismiss an unsigned application.
+Except where an additional condition has been allowed in the claim and the request is for an increase in permanent partial disability based solely on that additional condition, the bureau shall dismiss a request for an increase in permanent partial disability filed without medical documentation.
+Whenever the applicant or applicant's representative leaves a question or questions in the application form unanswered, the bureau shall contact the applicant and applicant's representative to obtain the information necessary to process the application.
+Should the applicant or applicant's representative inform the bureau that the failure to provide the information necessary to process the application is beyond the applicant's control, the bureau shall take appropriate action to obtain such information.

 (2) Upon the filing of the application for either of these requests, the application shall be referred to the bureau for review and processing.
-The bureau shall mail a copy of the application and any accompanying proof to the employer and the employer’s representative.
-The employer shall submit any proof within its possession bearing upon the issue to the bureau within thirty days of the receipt of the claimant’s application.
+The bureau shall send notice of the application to the employer and the employer's representative, unless the employer is out of business.
+The employer shall submit any proof within its possession bearing upon the issue to the bureau within thirty days of the receipt of the claimant's application.

-(3) Each applicant for a determination of the percentage of permanent partial disability shall be scheduled for an examination by a physician designated by the bureau, and the examining physician shall file a report of such examination, together with an evaluation of the degree of impairment as a part of the claim file.
+(3) The bureau shall contact each applicant for a determination of the percentage of permanent partial disability to schedule an examination by a physician designated by the bureau.
+If the applicant fails to respond to the bureau's attempt to schedule the examination or fails to appear for the examination, the bureau may dismiss the application as provided in rule 4123-3-15.1 of the Administrative Code.
+The examining physician shall file a report of such examination, together with an evaluation of the degree of impairment as a part of the claim file.
 The bureau shall send a copy of the report of the medical examination to the employee, the employer, and their representatives.

-(4) Upon receipt of the examining physician’s report, the bureau shall review the medical evidence in the employee’s claim file and shall make a tentative order as the evidence at the time of the making of the order warrants.
-If the bureau determines that there is a conflict of evidence, the application, along with the claimant’s file, shall be forwarded to the industrial commission to set the application for hearing before a district hearing officer.
+(4) Upon receipt of the examining physician's report, the bureau shall review the medical evidence in the employee's claim file and shall make a tentative order as the evidence at the time of the making of the order warrants.
+If the bureau determines that there is a conflict of evidence, the bureau shall forward the application, along with the claimant's file, to the industrial commission to set the application for hearing before a district hearing officer.

 (5) Where there is no conflict of evidence, the bureau shall enter a tentative order on the request for percentage of permanent partial disability and shall notify the employee, the employer, and their representatives, in writing, of the tentative order and of the parties’ right to request a hearing.
 Unless the employee, the employer, or their representative notifies the bureau, in writing, of an objection to the tentative order within twenty days after receipt of the notice thereof, the tentative order shall go into effect and the employee shall receive the compensation provided in the order.
 In no event shall there be a reconsideration of a tentative order issued under this division.